 Before BGA can begin the accreditation process, it needs to have received a letter of intent from the institution.
-Before completing the letter of intent, the institution should request the relevant 'Standard Assessment Costs' document for the region from the accreditation team.
-The cost schedule can also be downloaded on the BGA portal.
+Before completing the letter of intent, the institution should request the relevant 'BGA Accreditation Contract' from the accreditation team.
+The cost schedule can also be found on the BGA website.

 The letter must be written on the institution's headed paper and signed by the Head of School (dean or equivalent).
 It must include the following wording:

-I confirm that <name of school> accepts the Business Graduates Association's criteria for accreditation, and I confirm that we have read and accept the expenses detailed in the STANDARD ASSESSMENT COSTS document and understand the process for BGA accreditation as detailed in the BGA Accreditation Criteria.
+I confirm that <name of school> accepts the Business Graduates Association's criteria for accreditation, and I confirm that we have read and accept the expenses detailed in the BGA Accreditation Contract and understand the process for BGA accreditation as detailed in the BGA Accreditation Criteria and BGA Accreditation Guidance.

-In addition, please attach a copy of the accreditation costs (which BGA will provide) signed by the Dean/Head of School.
+In addition, please attach a copy of the accreditation costs (which BGA will provide) signed by the Dean/Head of School

-This should be addressed to:

-AMBA & BGA, 3 Dorset Rise, London, EC4Y 8EN, United Kingdom.
+This should be addressed to: AMBA & BGA, 3 Dorset Rise, London, EC4Y 8EN, United Kingdom.